10up/gutenberg-best-practices/training/Block-Based-Themes/01-overview.md

 ## The Site Editor

-We just mentioned the site editor, and it's a key part of building block based themes.
-The site editor is where you create and edit your block templates and template parts.
-It's a visual editor that lets you see how your changes will look on the frontend in real-time.
+We just mentioned the Site Editor, and it's a key part of building block based themes.
+The Site Editor is where you create and edit your block templates and template parts.
+It's a visual editor that lets you see how your changes will look on the frontend in real time.

-We should think of the site editor as a kind of visual IDE for developing WordPress themes.
-It is a development feature rather that something we would expect end users to use.
+We should think of the Site Editor as a kind of visual IDE for developing WordPress themes.
+It is a development feature rather than something we would expect end users to use.

 ## Theme.json

 There is a myth out there that you don't wite any CSS in a block based theme and instead do everything in the `theme.json` file. **This is not true.**

-Whilst you may find core themes such as twentytwentyfive to strive for _zero css_ that is not at all a requirement and I would even go so far as to say it is only really something you should consider if you are building a theme for the WordPress theme directory.
+Whilst you may find core themes such as Twenty Twenty-Five striving for "zero CSS," that is not at all a requirement.
+It is really only something you should consider if you are building a theme for the WordPress theme directory.

-For custom built themes for client projects it brings very little value and adds a lot of complexity in terms of fighting with WordPress cores stylesheet specificity.
+For custom-built themes on client projects, it brings very little value and adds a lot of complexity in terms of fighting with WordPress core's stylesheet specificity.

 :::tip
 A rule of thumb is that you should use `theme.json` as the source of truth for all your design tokens and settings.
 But any actual styles should be written in CSS files.